What is EBITDA?

 How to Forecast EBITDA

-Forecasting EBITDA is seldom done in practice because of the implicit assumption that the underlying components of the metric are tied to revenue at a fixed percentage.
+EBITDA is seldom forecasted in practice because of the implicit assumption that the underlying components of the metric are tied to revenue at a fixed percentage.

-One exception is to perform a “back-of-the-envelope” analysis on a late-stage, mature company exhibiting stable operating performance and minimal growth (e.g. 3% to 5% YoY growth).
+However, one exception is to perform a “back-of-the-envelope” analysis on a late-stage, mature company exhibiting stable operating performance and minimal growth (e.g., 3% to 5% YoY growth).

-For instance, a private equity firm might forecast the EBITDA of a company as part of building a short-form LBO model to vet a potential acquisition.
+For instance, a private equity firm might forecast the EBITDA of a company to build a short-form LBO model to vet a potential acquisition.

-The formula to forecast EBITDA is the EBITDA margin assumption multiplied by the projected revenue in the coinciding period.
+The formula to forecast EBITDA is equal to the product of the EBITDA margin assumption and the projected revenue in the coinciding period.

 The EBITDA margin assumption is normally set based on the historical margin profile of the company and recent trajectory in the trailing couple of periods, including the industry benchmark (“comps”).

-But to reiterate, as it bears repeating, forecasting EBITDA is merely a quick method to determine the economic feasibility of an investment opportunity, which precedes a more granular analysis, assuming the acquisition is deemed worthwhile.
+But to reiterate—as it bears repeating—forecasting EBITDA is merely a “quick-and-dirty” method to determine the economic feasibility of an investment opportunity and precedes a more granular analysis, assuming the acquisition is deemed worthwhile.

-What are the Pros and Cons of EBITDA in Finance?
+What are the Pros and Cons of EBITDA?

 EBITDA is frequently used across all fields of corporate finance because of the ease of computing the metric (i.e.,” back of the envelope”), despite the negative criticism supporting the notion that EBITDA is a flawed measure of profitability.

-• Widespread Use ➝ The prevalence of EBITDA is particularly common in corporate valuation and mergers and acquisitions (M&A).
-EBITDA is often referenced in the offer price (or the purchase multiple).
+- Widespread Use ➝ The prevalence of EBITDA is particularly common in corporate valuation and mergers and acquisitions (M&A), such as the offer price (or the purchase multiple).

 However, despite its widespread use, EBITDA receives criticism for portraying an inaccurate and potentially misleading representation of a company’s cash flow profile (and profitability).

-The common sources of criticism supporting the notion that EBITDA is a flawed measure are as follows:
+The common sources of criticism supporting the notion that EBITDA is a flawed measure of cash flow are as follows:

-• Change in Net Working Capital (NWC) The change in net working capital (NWC) is the increase or decrease in a company’s operational current assets and liabilities.
-The change in NWC can significantly impact free cash flow (FCF), but EBITDA neglects the cash necessary to fund working capital needs.
+- Change in Net Working Capital (NWC) ➝ The change in NWC is the increase (or decrease) in a company’s operational current assets and operational current liabilities.
+The change in NWC can significantly impact free cash flow (FCF), but EBITDA neglects the cash needed to fund working capital needs.

-• Non-GAAP Measure Since EBITDA is a non-GAAP metric, the lack of standardization and inconsistency on which specific items to include (or exclude) offers the management team with more discretion on the adjustments to apply.
+- Non-GAAP Measure ➝ Since EBITDA is a non-GAAP metric, the lack of standardization and inconsistency by which specific items are included (or excluded) offers the management team more discretion on the adjustments to apply (“wiggle room” for earnings manipulation).

 How to Calculate FCFF from EBITDA